imb/fctx/doc/usr/source/custom_logger.rst

 The following section will walk through the code shown in the source tarball under :file:`/examples/custom_logger/custom_logger_fct.h`.

-First, create a file that you will call as your header file, in this file you will override certain behaviour found in the original :file:`fct.h` file.

-Next we will create our custom logger "object",
+First, create a file that you will use as your project standard header file, in this file you will override certain behaviour found in the original :file:`fct.h` file.
+For logging we we will start with our custom logger type,

 .. code-block:: c

+        /* Load the FCTX API */
+        #include "fct.h"

 	/* Define our custom logger object. */ struct _custlog_t